ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 ## Architecture

-We have prepared some diagrams and explanations to [orient new developers](../wikis/Architecture-Overview).
+We have prepared some diagrams and explanations to orient new developers in the wiki area.
 The site expands upon the default build process in NextJS to accommodate more sophisticated markdown transformations.